 Software contains a transcoders audio and video files, allows you to convert media resources in a format that is supported by the playback device.
 You can also convert the aspect ratio of video files to a format screen playback device and to choose audio tracks, subtitles.

-Software supports special video folder Photo (Slideshow).
+Software supports special video folders Music (Visualization) and Photo (Slideshow).

 Software supports external and internal subtitles, can impose subtitles (2D and 3D) during the process of transcoding.